michalmachovic/michalmachovic.github.io/_posts/2019-01-17-magento-how-to-include-composer-libraries.markdown

 <br /><br />
-This article is taken from [http://davemacaulay.com/how-to-include-composer-libraries-within-magento/].
+This article is taken from [http://davemacaulay.com/how-to-include-composer-libraries-within-magento/]: davemacaulay.com/how-to-include-composer-libraries-within-magento/.
 <br /><br />
-Recently I’ve been playing around with Elasticsearch and I had the need to use their PHP library with Magento.
+Recently I’ve been playing around with `Elasticsearch` and I had the need to use their PHP library with Magento.
 As this library wasn’t conforming to the Zend standard I had some issues getting everything up and running.
 <br /><br />
 Firstly create a new folder in your lib directory.
 In my case I created one called `lib/Elasticsearch/` then within this directory create your `composer.json` file, in my instance I used this.